Japanese cruiser Kashima: Early stages of the Pacific War

 During "Operation R" (the invasions of Rabaul and Kavieng), which took place from 23–24 January 1942, Kashima sortied from Truk to cover the landings of Japanese troops.
 Kashima later (20 February 1942) sortied from Truk in an unsuccessful pursuit of the aircraft carrier USS Lexington and American Task Force 11.

 On 4 May 1942, during "Operation MO" (the invasions of Tulagi and Port Moresby), Kashima arrived at Rabaul, New Britain to direct operations, and was thus absent at the Battle of the Coral Sea, which occurred around the same time.
 After the successful landings of Japanese forces on New Guinea, Kashima returned to its base at Truk.

 In July 1942, Kashima returned briefly to Kure for upgrading with two twin Type 96 25 mm AA guns, which were fitted in the forward part of the bridge.
 It then returned to Truk on 3 September 1942, where it continued to be based.

 On 8 October 1942, a conference was held aboard Kashima to discuss the construction of defenses in the Pacific.
 The conference was attended by Rear Admiral Matome Ugaki Chief of Staff, Combined Fleet, and Imperial Japanese Army officials of the Defense Construction Department.

 Later that month, on 26 October 1942 Vice Admiral Baron Tomoshige Samejima assumed command of the Fourth Fleet.
 He was replaced on 1 April 1943 by Vice Admiral Masami Kobayashi.
 During this time, Kashima was assigned to guard duty at Truk, with an occasional cruise around the Marshall Islands, or occasional return to Kure or Yokosuka for maintenance.

 On 1 November 1943, Kashima was relieved as flagship of the Fourth Fleet by the light cruiser Nagara and was reassigned back to the Kure Training Division.
 On 18 November 1943, Kashima departed Truk with the submarine tender Chōgei escorted by destroyers Wakatsuki and Yamagumo.
 Shortly after departing Truk, the group was attacked by the submarine USS Sculpin, which the Kashima group managed to sink without Japanese casualties.
 Kashima arrived at Kure on 25 November 1943, and was in dry-dock until 12 January 1944.

-From 23 January - 15 April 1944, Kashima resumed its original role as a training ship for the Imperial Japanese Naval Academy at Etajima, and it makes numerous cruises in the Inland Sea.
+From 23 January - 15 April 1944, Kashima resumed its original role as a training ship for the Imperial Japanese Naval Academy at Etajima, and it made numerous cruises in the Inland Sea.